-Dr. Still was so moved to purchase two books on medical botany on one of his trips to Philadelphia, and began practicing medicine somewhat by accident, agreeing to treat a sick man in exchange for some sassafras.
-Slowly he found that he was distilling less and healing more.
-About 1845 Dr. Still stopped distilling and focused entirely on his medical practice.
+Dr. Still was so moved to purchase two books on medical botany on one of his trips to Philadelphia, Pennsylvania, and began practicing medicine somewhat by accident, agreeing to treat a sick man in exchange for some sassafras.
+Slowly, he found that he was distilling less and healing more.
+About 1845, Dr. Still stopped distilling and focused entirely on his medical practice.

-His first wife Angelina would die in 1838.
-Dr. Still found himself alone caring for sickly newborn child.
-He married a second time in 1839 to a Henrietta Thomas.
+His first wife, Angelina, would die in 1838.
+Dr. Still found himself alone caring for a sickly newborn child.
+He married a second time in 1839 to Henrietta Thomas.
 Unfortunately, death struck his family again with his first born passing the same year.
-Him and his second wife Henrietta would later have 7 children.
+He and his second wife, Henrietta, would later have 7 children.
 They experienced poverty and prejudice, but persevered with faith, modesty and frugality.

 He died in 1882 and was buried in Colemantown Cemetery located behind Jacob's Chapel AME in Mt.
-Laurel, NJ.
+Laurel, New Jersey.

-Unfortunately, his home torn down in 1932.
-His office building remains, however it would be used as a residence until 2006.
-In 2006 with encouragement from his descendants, the state of New Jersey purchased the property for the intent of restoring.
+Unfortunately, his home was torn down in 1932.
+His office building remains, however, it would be used as a residence until 2006.
+In 2006 with encouragement from his descendants, the State of New Jersey purchased the property for the intent of restoring.